vinci1it2000/schedula/README.rst

 - Running with the same input might produce slightly different result values (i.e. for the CO2 it is in the max range of 0.5 gr/km).
 - The calculations are very sensitive to the thermal time-series.
-  Mixing time series from different vehicles produce unreliable results.
+  Mixing time series from different vehicles may produce unreliable results.
-- Heavily quantized velocity time-series heavily affect the accuracy of the results.
+- Heavily quantized velocity time-series affect greatly the accuracy of the results.
 - Ill-formatted input data may NOT produce warnings.
 Check if all input data are also contained in the output data (calibration files).